HassanWasHere/BallProjectile/README.md

-# UP
+# Ball projectile

 A simple OOP approach to a throwable ball using Rojo.
+Created with projectile motion and Bezier curves

 ```bash
 rojo build -o "UP.rbxlx"